f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

   POST https://{{Chassis1_development_IP}}:8888/api/data/f5-utils-file-transfer:file/transfer-status

-In the body of the post use the following json payload:
+In the body of the post use the following json payload to denote the path and file name to be exported.

 .. code-block:: json